 As a result, inflammation in the lower back decreases, and so does the back pain

-The prone prop exercise is the easiest one and you should start with this to fully understand the concept.
+The prone prop McKenzie exercise for sciatica is the easiest one and you should start with this to fully understand the concept.

 The goal of this exercise is pain relief from herniated disc & sciatica: there is no performance issue here, just keep your back arched as long and as often as you can, without feeling any pain, of course.